Joe Davis: Legacy

 Davis was not able to focus with his right eye; he played with his cue to the left of his chin.
 Renowned Coach Frank Callan, in his book Frank Callan's Snooker Clinic (1989), compared the most successful player at the time, Steve Davis, to Joe Davis.
 Callan played in exhibition matches against Joe Davis and in later life coached Steve Davis, amongst others, with their technique.
 So his opinion is relevant when comparing Joe Davis to later top players.
 After discussing the differences between the two eras, Callan said "... if we could put Joe in the same environment as Steve after he won his first World title, I simply cannot believe that he would have had a better record."
 He then concludes with; "So if you twist my arm, I would have to put my money on Steve.
 But having said that, Joe would still have been among the top players of today."
 While learning to play snooker, Steve Davis was heavily influenced by Joe Davis's book How I Play Snooker (1956).
 Ronnie O'Sullivan said of one of Davis's coaching books: "2007–8 ... was one of my best years and it was all because I was reading the Joe Davis book."
 O'Sullivan again paid tribute to Davis after claiming his sixth world title in 2020.
 Everton wrote that, following his retirement from the world championship, Davis "through his force of personality ... controlled the game", being the pre-eminent player, chairman of the professional players' association, a co-owner of the Leicester Square Hall (the main venue for professional matches), and the negotiator for television contracts.
 Davis was nicknamed "Mr Snooker", "the Sultan of Snooker" and "the Emperor of Pot".

 Personal life

-Davis married Florence Enid Stevenson (born 1898 or 1899) on 8 June 1921, and they had two children together.
+Davis married Florence Enid Stevenson (born 1899) on 8 June 1921, and they had two children together.
 This first marriage was dissolved in 1931.
-On 6 April 1945, he married Juanita Ida Triggs (born 1914 or 1915), a singer who performed under the stage name June Malo.
+On 6 April 1945, he married Juanita Ida Triggs (born 1910), a singer who performed under the stage name June Malo.
+June died on 23 July 2008.